timhughes/vagrant_ansible_okd4/README.md

 For a new *worker* system to join the cluster it will need it's certificate approved.
-This can be automated in a cloud provider but for a baremetal cluster you need to do it by ahand or automate itr in some way.
+This can be automated in a cloud provider but for a bare-metal cluster you need to do it by hand or automate it in some way.
 Keep an eye on this while the workers are building as they have 2 sets of certificates which need signing.

     $ watch -n5 oc get csr